comp423-25s/comp423-25s.github.io/docs/resources/exercises/ex01-api-design.md

 Part 1.
 You only need to implement the route decorators and function signatures, *NOT* the actual implementation of the API.

 Part 2.
-You wll implement the API.
+You wll implement the API and deploy it to a production environment.

 ## App Overview: The Pastebin + URL Shortener